-Individuals with visual impairments often receive services from multiple professionals in the medical, educational, and rehabilitation fields.
-These professions often have overlap in their scope of practice, allowing for a common understanding and an ideal catalyst through which collaboration can occur.
+Individuals with visual impairments often receive services from multiple professionals in the medical, education, and rehabilitation fields.
+O&M specialists understand how, when, and why to refer to other education, healthcare, and rehabilitation professionals.
+These professions often have overlap in their scope of practice, allowing for a common understanding through which collaboration can begin.